Salmon exporters take blockades row to Downing Street

 French fishermen were on Friday moving to blockade ports and the Channel Tunnel as the row over Brexit licences deepens.

-The move prompted Scottish Salmon, formerly the Scottish Salmon Producers Organisation, to declare: “We are determined to keep our French customers supplied with Scottish salmon.”
+The move prompted Salmon Scotland, formerly the Scottish Salmon Producers Organisation, to declare: “We are determined to keep our French customers supplied with Scottish salmon.”

 It also said its chief executive, Tavish Scott, has raised the blockades issue with Downing Street and that it is liaising with Defra “to ensure minimal disruption” affecting one of the UK’s biggest exports.